fossisawesome/firmium-docs/src/content/library-basics.md

 # Library Basics

-Once you're logged in, the sidebar (or bottom navigation on Android) is your main way of getting around Firmium.
+The sidebar (or bottom navigation on Android) is your main way of getting around Firmium.

+## Local library vs. server library

+If you're not connected to a server, these views show your **local library**: music files in your `Music/Firmium` folder (`~/Music/Firmium` on desktop).
+Once you connect to a server (see [Connecting to Navidrome](/connecting-to-navidrome)), the same views switch to your server's library automatically.

+You can add music to your local library by:

+- **Downloading** tracks, albums, singles, EPs, or playlist tracks from your server - look for the download icon next to the add-to-playlist button.
+Choose the download format (Original, MP3, FLAC, WAV, or Opus) in [Settings](/settings).
+- **Dragging and dropping** audio files or folders onto the Firmium window (desktop only) - they're copied straight into your local library.

 ## Home